ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 ## Entrust DataControl
 {: #v2t-optionalservices-dc}

-Entrust DataControl is not currently available for vCenter Server with NSX-T instances.
+Entrust DataControl® is not currently available for vCenter Server with NSX-T instances.

 ## Entrust KeyControl
 {: #v2t-optionalservices-kc}